Sun

 Since its inception in 1999, the Week of the Family Committee has designated the Monday of the week as a time reserved for families to stay at home and do something specifically with their family.
 It is hoped that reserving a set time each week for family time will become habit-forming.

-Family Activity Day is for everyone.
+Family Activity Day was started by Week of the Family founder, and former Mayor, Don Eaton in 1999.
+The event is for everyone.
 You are encouraged to “adopt” friends and neighbors who would enjoy an evening of family activities.

 Ideas for things to do as a family: